 Fast Fashion – stylish and trendy clothing at affordable prices – is doing serious harm to people and to our planet!

-There is a big chance that you are a fan of fast fashion, but do you know its dark side?
-Well, let’s talk about that a little bit.
+There’s a big chance you are a fan of fast fashion, but do you know its dark side?
+Well, let’s talk about that.